Massive Transfusion and Transfusion Reactions

 • Increased vascular permeability

-• Plasma transudation into interstitium
+• Plasma transudation into the interstitium

 • NON-CARDIOGENIC PULMONARY EDEMA